WenderHost/ContentXpress-Article-Importer/readme.md

 # ContentXpress Article Importer

 This is a [WordPress](https://wordpress.org) plugin for importing articles from [ContentXPress](http://www.pubpress.com/services/pubpress-solutions/contentxpress).
-This is a fork of the original *ContentXpress Article Importer* developed by the [Publishers Printing Company](http://www.pubpress.com/).
+It is a fork of the original *ContentXpress Article Importer* developed by the [Publishers Printing Company](http://www.pubpress.com/).

 Implemented features: